Jessica, it’s great to have you on the show.

 I also know some of my employees listen to interviews that I’ve done.
 It’s helpful for them to hear my story because I like to think that everyone is reading all about me before they become an employee, but that’s likely not the case.
 If I’m interviewed and I send it, they can learn more about the history of the business.
 We hired two new booking agents here and they’re brand new, so by getting interviewed on a podcast, maybe sending it to them here, they can learn about the history of the business that you started working for.
 It’s nice because our employees love working here because it’s a new business.
 It’s exciting, it’s not just being a number in a big corporation but they’re part of something special, not to be cheesy but to share the story with them and help get them involved in the culture.
 Part of that we can do through podcast interviews.

 The difference between using your own podcast as the vehicle versus other people’s podcast that you are a guest on is they will ask questions you have never thought of asking yourself or disclosing things.
 It will give a layer of vulnerability, openness and authenticity to you that you might not present on your own podcast.
 I’ve been on Podcast Junkies as a guest for example and we got deep into spirituality and stuff.
-People listening to my other show, The Optimized Geek, will get a sense for my spiritual connection.
+People listening to my other show, Get Yourself Optimized, will get a sense for my spiritual connection.
 That’s not every episode, that’s only maybe one out of every ten episodes or fifteen episodes.
 All the time we’re talking about biohacking and productivity and other very down to Earth things.
 They might get a little of my spirituality, but very little.
 In that podcast episode on Harry’s show, we went deep down the rabbit hole.
 I could send that to a potential employee or a potential contractor who’s thinking of working with me and they get a whole sense of who I am.

 We have a podcast called Womensplaining.
 Margy, my business partner, and I do that together and we bring on guests.
 We do some episodes and similar to Podcast Junkies, we get really deep.
 I’ve talked openly about times that I felt depressed or I’m stressed and that’s something that we would never bring on Rock the Podcast.
 That’s not what that show is about.
 With Womensplaining, it shows us raw and real and we’ve had our staff members listened to that.
 We don’t tell them to, but they have the opportunity, it’s available to them.
 It helps them get to know us because we’re all working all day.
 We’re not just sitting around talking about our lives.
 It’s a nice way to be real and vulnerable and let people get to know you.